pieroproietti/penguins-eggs-book/chapter-1.md

 users the ability to harness the unparalleled potential of PXE booting and network wide deployment with ease.

-## Supports Both TUI/GUI Installer
+## Supports Both TUI or GUI Installer

 To simplify the installation process, penguins-eggs provides its own system installer called `krill`.
 This installer is particularly useful